Analysis of mass-transferring binary candidates in the Milky Way: Discussion

 The most relevant sources for our study are those located near the line where the observed period equals $P_{RLO}$, as these represent the strongest candidates for ongoing mass transfer in binary systems.
 Among them, perhaps the most intriguing is source \textit{6228685649971375616}, a yellow HG star with a folded light curve characteristic of an interacting binary and an orbital period of 1.274 days.
+The light curves in different bands are shown in Fig. \ref{fig:6228685649971375616_lc}, together with the folded ATLAS o-band and ZTF g-band light curves.
+We also present the \textit{Gaia} XP spectrum and compare it with a model spectrum of a late F-type star ($T_{\mathrm{eff}} = 6100$\,K).
+The model was generated using \texttt{pysynphot} \citep{pysynphot} with the Castelli–Kurucz Atlas \citep{CastelliANDKurucz}, adopting $\log g = 3.75$, as reported by \texttt{SHBoost} (see Table \ref{longtable1:data}).
+The comparison shows a good agreement between the observed and model spectra, confirming that this is indeed a yellow source.
+Although no clear H$\alpha$ emission is detected in the \textit{Gaia} XP spectrum, the absence of a well-defined absorption feature suggests that the expected absorption is partially filled.